atlregional/bus-router/README.md

 ## Requirements

-Need Python 2.7 and pip to install .
+Need Python 2.7 and pip to install geojson package.

 ## Usage